AmirAbdollahi/pingpong-2d/README.md

 - Player 1: `W` (up), `S` (down)
 - Player 2: `↑` (up), `↓` (down)

+Great idea!
+Adding a **"Future Features"** section gives contributors a clear roadmap of what they can work on.
+Here's how you can write it:

+---

+### Future Features

+The following features are planned for future development.
+Contributions are welcome!

+- **Improved AI**
+  Make the AI smarter and more adaptive based on the player's performance.

+- **Sound Effects and Music**
+  Add paddle hit sounds, background music, and scoring sound effects.

+- **Power-Ups**
+  Introduce random power-ups like speed boost, paddle shrink/grow, or double score.

+- **Scoreboard UI Improvements**
+  Enhance the visual appearance of the score display.

+- **High Score Tracking**
+  Store and display the highest scores achieved across sessions.

+- **Multiplayer Over LAN/Internet**
+  Allow remote two-player mode over a network.

+---

+Would you like me to append this to your full README as a final version?

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.